well-in-that-case/StandLLS/README.md

 Set it to the directory where you placed the `stand-lss.lua` file.

 ## Native Intellisense
 For some people, this may coerce VSC into consuming excessive amounts of memory, however the feature works fine.
-Feel free to install it the same way you've installed `stand-lls.lua`.
+Feel free to install `natives.lua` the same way you've installed `stand-lls.lua`, and it'll work out of the box.